Consortium of Independent Review Boards

 Additionally, CIRB meets twice a year to address ongoing issues that affect independent IRBs.
 The meetings are normally scheduled to coincide with national industry meetings attended by most CIRB members.
 Interacting with CIRB members either at one of the biannual meetings or privately, provides you with access to industry leaders.
 This is an invaluable resource.

 We hope your organization is interested in becoming part of CIRB.
-Should you have any questions or wish to further discuss possible membership, please contact the us at 202-778-9294.

-In the event your organization seeks membership,
+In the event your organization seeks membership, please complete and forward CIRB’s Membership Application Form to

 Consortium of Independent Review Boards